 Produce has varying requirements regarding storage temperatures and relative humidity levels.
-When one type of produce is transported with goods that require different storage requirements, the load’s quality might become compromised in as little as three days.
+When one type of product is transported with goods that require different storage requirements, the load’s quality might become compromised in as little as three days.

-During the transportation process, produce is most vulnerable to quality losses when sits in cargo bays, distribution facilities, docks and other holding facilities that don’t have controlled environments.
+During the transportation process, produce is most vulnerable to quality losses when sits in cargo bays, distribution facilities, docks, and other holding facilities that don’t have controlled environments.
 In such instances, humidity control for produce is best addressed with the use of temporary climate control solutions, which Polygon custom designs.
-These systems allow you to adjust temperatures, humidity and ventilation levels based on the type of produce held to maintain its quality, maximize its life and, most importantly, ensure consumer safety.
+These systems allow you to adjust temperatures, humidity, and ventilation levels based on the type of produce held to maintain its quality, maximize its life and, most importantly, ensure consumer safety.
 Get in touch with Polygon today to learn more about the benefits of humidity control solutions for your facility.

 [Photo from rick via CC License 2.0]